 It is powered by Predix, their industrial internet of things platform.
 In the manufacturing space, Predix can use sensors to automatically capture every step of the process and monitor each piece of complex equipment.
 You can view a short video of how its done here.

-Such applications bring down labor costs, reduce product defects, shorten unplanned downtimes, improve transition times and increase production speed.
-It all comes down to an optimal manufacturing performance.
-If manufacturers do not invest in the long term and ignore advancing technologies, then their profits would be affected, as prices of products as well as the raw materials would only go up.
-However, it is not late yet as the field artificial intelligence is constantly evolving.
+Such applications will affect the future of work.
+These will bring down labor costs, reduce product defects, shorten unplanned downtimes, improve transition times, and increase production speed.
+It all comes down to optimal manufacturing performance.
+If manufacturers do not invest in the long term, ignore the fusion of technologies then their profits would be affected, as prices of products as well as the raw materials would only go up.
+However, it is not late yet as the field of artificial intelligence is constantly evolving and these applications will be the future of artificial intelligence.